 - Analyzed performance of loans to estimate potential harm to investors in a fund holding the loans.
 Supported expert in presentation of findings to multiple government regulators.

-- Performed fair lending analysis to support the monitoring of a residential mortgage-backed securities settlement agreement between the Department of Justice (DOJ) and a large financial institution.
+- Performed fair lending analysis to support the monitoring of a residential mortgage-backed securities settlement agreement between the DOJ and a large financial institution.

 - Advised the Department of Justice in its investigation regarding certain Wells Fargo stated-income mortgage loans.

 - Forecasted prepayment and default rates to estimate future losses for more than 20 RMBS securitizations to support potential settlement negotiations.